K-Scorpio/scorpiosec/content/en/posts/HTB-Blazorized.md

 ![JWT info3](/images/HTB-Blazorized/JWT_info3.png)

-Beloe is all the information we need:
+Below is all the information we need:

 ```
 # For the Header (make sure to change the algorithm to 512 at the top of the page)